From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Abstract

 \section{Abstract}

-We introduce the category of quasicharacter sheaves on smooth commutative group schemes $G$ over finite fields $k$ and expand the scope of the function-sheaf dictionary from connected commutative algebraic groups to this setting.
-We show that the group of isomorphism classes of quasicharacter sheaves is an extension of the group of characters of $G(k)$ by a cohomology group determined by the component group scheme of $G$.
-As an application, we find a category of sheaves for which isomorphism classes correspond to quasi\-characters in the case of algebraic tori, abelian varieties and unipotent wound groups over local fields.
-In this geometrization of quasicharacters, our sheaves are local systems on Greenberg transforms of locally finite type N\'eron models.
+We consider the rigid monoidal category of character sheaves on a smooth commutative group scheme $G$ over a finite field $k$ and expand the scope of the function-sheaf dictionary from connected commutative algebraic groups to this setting.
+We find the group of isomorphism classes of character sheaves on $G$ and show that it is an extension of the group of characters of $G(k)$ by a cohomology group determined by the component group scheme of $G$.
+We also classify all morphisms in the category character sheaves on $G$.
+As an application, we study character sheaves on Greenberg transforms of locally finite type N\'eron models of algebraic tori over local fields.
+This provides a geometrization of quasicharacters of $p$-adic tori.